 How CM.com can help to find, engage and retain employees

 Research suggests that candidate frustration is commonplace - whether it’s due to a lack of communication from employers or an overly long application process.

-At CM.com, we studied the various touch points on the candidate journey, coming up with solutions to ensure the employer-candidate relationship is a good one - from the very first contact.
+At CM.com, we studied the various touchpoints on the candidate journey, coming up with solutions to ensure the employer-candidate relationship is a good one - from the very first contact.
 Finding a job can be frustrating for candidates - but not with CM.com.

-To learn more about how technology can help streamline and optimise the candidate journey, be sure to download our whitepaper, “How Tech Can Help HR & Recruitment: 8 Important Touchpoints to Find, Engage and Retain Employees."
+To learn more about how technology can help streamline and optimize the candidate journey, be sure to download our whitepaper, “How Tech Can Help HR & Recruitment: 8 Important Touchpoints to Find, Engage and Retain Employees."